The Massacre

 Me: Please, don’t.

 Sue: I didn’t like that one at all.
-They should have sent Hartnell on a holiday if they wanted Steven to have a story on his own.
-I still can’t get over why they had to confuse what was already a very confusing story with that stupid twist.
+They should have sent Hartnell on holiday if they wanted Steven to have an adventure on his own.
+I still can’t get over why they had to confuse what was already a very confusing story with that stupid bloody twist.

-Me: But those last five minutes before Dodo arrived -
+Me: But those five minutes before Dodo arrived…

-Sue: Yes, they were great, but they don’t make up for the other 90 minutes.
-What a waste, indeed.
+Sue: Yes, they were great, but they don’t make up for the other 90.
+What a waste.

 2/10